+1 (832) 241-2854 Book Consultation

 Partnership distributions are different from salaries.
 Partners don’t get paid salaries like regular employees in most cases, instead they receive a share of the profits (called distributive share).
 Partners may also get actual cash or property distributions throughout the year.

-Now for the big question: Are partnership distributions taxable?
+Now for the big question: how are partnership distributions taxable?
 The answer depends on the type of distribution and your individual tax situation.

 Understanding Basis: The Key to Taxation of Partnership Distributions